 The stochastic scenarios produced have been tested in order to check that they are arbitrage-free and that they reproduce the market prices of instruments used in the calibration process.
-Reduction variance techniques, such as antithetic variables were used to generate the scenarios.
 The time value of financial options and guarantees has been calculated using a set of 1,000 scenarios.